 Students will take a multi-disciplinary approach to understanding individual behavior within organizations, including team and group behavior.
 Topics examined will include motivation, change management, organizational communication, groups and teams, negotiation and conflict, and leadership.
+Change management is extensively covered within an organizational change strategy context.
 This course is intended to be writing & speaking intensive with a significant focus on effective business communication.